JuliaStats/Klara.jl/doc/source/samplers.rst

 ``logproposal`` refers to the log-proposal :math:`g(x)`.
-``proposalscale`` is a scale factor to ensure the scaled-up logproposal covers target.
+``proposalscale`` is a scale factor used for ensuring that the scaled-up proposal covers the target.
 ``jumpscale`` is a scale factor for adapting the jump size.

 Below is a demonstration of how the ``ARS`` constructor can be invoked: